-Trojan-Downloader:OSX/Flashback.I connects to a remote site to download its payload; on successful infection, the malware modifies targeted webpages displayed in the web browser.
+Trojan-Downloader:OSX/Flashback.I is a variant of the Trojan-Downloader:OSX/Flashback malware that connects to a remote site to download its payload; on successful infection, the malware modifies targeted webpages displayed in the web browser.

 11 April 2012: F-Secure now provides a free removal tool that automates the detection and removal of Flashback variants from an infected machine.

 Further information and download of the tool is available in the following Labs Weblog post:

 Caution: Manual disinfection is a risky process; it is recommended only for advanced users.
 Otherwise, please seek professional technical assistance.

 Note: Some Flashback variants include additional components, which require additional steps to remove.
 Please refer to our Trojan-Downloader:OSX/Flashback.K description for additional information and removal instructions.

 Keep your Mac protected against the latest threats with F-Secure Anti-Virus for Mac.
 Try it now for 30 days for free.

 Trojan-Downloader:OSX/Flashback.I is dropped by malicious Java applets that exploit the known CVE-2011-3544 vulnerability.

 On execution, the malware will prompt the unsuspecting user for the administrator password.
 Whether or not the user inputs the administrator password, the malware will attempt to infect the system, though entering the password will affect how the infection is done.

 If infection is successful, the malware will modify the contents of certain webpages displayed by web browsers; the specific webpages targeted and changes made are determined based on configuration information retrieved by the malware from a remote server.